Vacuum birefringence and the polarized X-ray emission from a radio magnetar

 The IXPE data reveal an energy and phase-averaged 2--8~keV PD of about $46\pm4\%$ ($1\sigma$ uncertainty; here and throughout the rest of the text) with a polarization angle (PA) of $-76\degree\pm 3\degree$ (Figure~\ref{fig:energy-resolved}) with a statistical significance of $\sim 10.5 \sigma$ above the minimum detectable polarization value for the 99\% confidence level (MDP$_{99}$).
 This is the largest such PD in the population of six IXPE-observed magnetars \cite{taverna24Galax, stewart2025ApJ:1841, rigoselli2025ApJ:1841}.
 The PD also displays strong energy dependence, achieving a maximum at $59\pm5\%$ in the softest energy band of 2--3 keV before decreasing to $37\pm5\%$ in the 3--4 keV range.
 The PA of the two bands, on the other hand, remain consistent with that of the energy-integrated measurement.
 In the hard part of the energy range (4--8~keV), we measure a PD of $40\pm11\%$, and slightly shifted PA of $-86\degree \pm 8\degree$, a detection at only the $3.5\sigma$ significance level, mainly due to its lower signal-to-noise.
 Notably, the PD of the softest energy range is at least a factor of $2.5$ larger than the corresponding values measured in the rest of the population \cite{rigoselli2025ApJ:1841}.

 Using a phase-coherent timing ephemeris that covers our full observing campaign, we phase-fold the X-ray (intensity and polarization) and radio data, after correcting for propagation through the ionized interstellar medium to ensure absolute alignment between the two wavelengths (see Methods).
 The PD is most prominent in the softer part of the spectrum (Figure~\ref{fig:phase-resolved}).
 It modulates moderately with phase, reaching a peak of $74\pm11\%$ in the 2--4 keV range and a minimum of about $34\pm8\%$; the former occurs close to the X-ray pulse minimum and away from the radio pulse, in contrast to the latter.
 Note that the PD reaches $82\pm15\%$ in the 2--3 keV range and a minimum of $42\pm12\%$: see Extended Figure~\ref{fig:3panel}.
 The PA displays a sinusoidal modulation between a maximum of $-51\degree\pm6\degree$ and a minimum of $-97\degree\pm9\degree$.
-The latter occurs around the minimum radio PA which also reaches similar values.
+Interestingly, the overall modulation is comparable in amplitude and shape to that observed in the radio band, albeit leading by a phase offset of around 0.3.
+Notably, a similar phase offset is observed in the intensities, but now with the X-ray peak trailing the radio one.

-Finally, the spectro-polarimetric analysis of the IXPE+NICER phase-averaged spectrum reveals that the emission in the soft 1--8~keV X-ray band is best described by a BB component with a temperature $kT=0.72\pm0.01$~keV and a relatively small emitting area $R^2=1.07 \pm 0.05$~km$^2$ (see Methods), assuming a source distance of 4.5 kpc \cite{tiengo10ApJ:1547}.
+A spectro-polarimetric analysis of the IXPE+NICER phase-averaged spectrum reveals that the emission in the soft 1--8~keV X-ray band is best described by a BB component with a temperature $kT=0.72\pm0.01$~keV and a relatively small emitting area $R^2=1.07 \pm 0.05$~km$^2$ (see Methods), assuming a source distance of 4.5 kpc \cite{tiengo10ApJ:1547}.
 In accentuating the model-independent polarization results presented above, we find that the phase-averaged BB polarization Q and U spectra are best modeled by a linearly decreasing PD from $65\pm8\%$ at 2 keV at a rate of $-15\pm2\%$~keV$^{-1}$, and a constant PA of $-67\degree ^{+4}_{-7}$.
-We do not find evidence of changing PA or PD trend at the upper-end of the IXPE energy band ($\gtrsim5$~keV), as hinted at (albeit at a low significance) in our model-independent analysis.
-This is likely due to the fact that the 2--8 keV IXPE source spectrum is heavily dominated by the 2--5~keV range where the source is most prominently detected; indeed, adding a second component to the spectrum is not statistically justified, and, when included, remains unconstrained (see Methods).
+We do not find evidence for any trend of changing PA or PD at the upper-end of the IXPE energy band ($\gtrsim4$~keV), as hinted at (albeit at a low significance) in our model-independent analysis.
+This is likely due to the fact that the 2--8 keV IXPE source spectrum is heavily dominated by the 2--4~keV range, which contributes the most photons; indeed, adding a second component to the spectrum is not statistically justified, and, when included, remains unconstrained (see Methods).